 If you have read and understood the article on our main page, you will probably know the difference between clockwise and counterclockwise orientation.
 Most ancient monuments on the Western hemisphere are clockwise oriented and most of the ancient monuments on the Eastern hemisphere are counterclockwise oriented.
-This is an established historical and mathematical fact.
+This is an established mathematical fact.

 Göbekli Tepe is counterclockwise oriented and is located on the Eastern hemisphere.
 Here, we have our first clue.
 Note that Göbekli Tepe is not part of our extensive worldwide dataset of ancient structures containing mainly square or rectangular monuments.

 Despite Göbekli Tepe’s unusual physical layout, we will undertake a basic analysis using our method.
 The four separate monuments on the site of Göbekli Tepe are oriented in a seemingly chaotic manner, but the site appears to correlate strongly with several of our proven geographic poles from our dataset.
 Therefore, we can calculate and simulate the probabilities for that relationship to be coincidental – or not.